4ndersonLin/AWSWAFSampleLog2s3/README.md

 # AWS WAF Sample Log to S3

-Export AWS WAF Sample log to S3
+Schedule and auto export AWS WAF Sample log to S3

 # How to use